 My baskets serve as both functional and decorative works of art.
-Initiating the creative process for each new piece is like striking up a conversation with someone I’m eager to get to know; I may not know where it will lead, or how it will conclude, but it’s always a worthy adventure.
+Initiating the creative process for each new piece is like striking up a conversation with someone I’m eager to get to know; I may not know where it will lead, or how it will conclude, but it’s always an adventure.
 The basketry techniques that I have developed allow me to make spontaneous choices along the way regarding size, form, color placement and pattern shifts.
 Sometimes the process flows almost effortlessly and I lose all sense of time.
-Other times, I find that I need to keep changing course in order to successfully bring everything together.
-However the “conversation” goes, every basket gives me fresh opportunities to hone my skills and explore color and form in endless variety.
+Other times, I find that I need to keep changing course in order to successfully bring my strand of evolving decisions together.
+However the conversation goes, each piece gives me fresh opportunities to hone my skills and explore color, texture and form in endless depth.

 I begin by selecting fabrics which, when brought together for the first time, pique my interest.
-Most often, I choose hand-dyed cottons produced by Indonesian artisans who are masters at the ancient art of wax-resist batik fabric dying.
-Batiking is an art form in and of itself, that has sustained individual artisans and entire communities for centuries.
-I love knowing that it it’s small way, my work contributes to the welfare these multi-generational collectives.
+Most often, I’m drawn to hand-dyed cottons produced by Indonesian artisans who are masters at the ancient art of wax-resist batik fabric dying.
+Batiking is an art form in and of itself, that has sustained not only individual artisans and their families, but entire communities for centuries.
+I love knowing that in its own small way, my work contributes to the welfare these multi-generational collectives.

-After cutting the fabrics into narrow strips, I fold and crease each piece lengthwise to prevent fraying and bolster construction.
+After cutting my fabrics into narrow strips, I fold and crease each piece lengthwise to prevent fraying and bolster construction.
 Once the strips are prepared, the construction process begins.